Roy Radin

-Roy Radin (13 November 1949 – last seen 13 May 1983, remains found 10 June 1983) was an American show business promoter who packaged vaudeville shows and oldies music nostalgia tours in the 1970s and early 1980s.
+Roy Radin (November 13, 1949 – last seen May 13, 1983, remains found June 10, 1983) was an American show business promoter who packaged vaudeville shows and oldies music nostalgia tours in the 1970s and early 1980s.
 He was probably best known for his attempts to help finance the film The Cotton Club (1984), and as the subsequent victim of a murder-for-hire at age 33.
 The trial in which four people were sentenced related to Radin's killing became known as "The Cotton Club Murder."
 The story of Radin's murder became the subject of a book, Bad Company: Drugs, Hollywood and the Cotton Club Murder.

 Career

 Radin was the son of Broadway promoter Al Radin, who owned a speakeasy and promoted Broadway shows in the 1920s and 1930s.
+His mother was a showgirl.
 Roy Radin was a high-school dropout who joined the Clyde Beatty Circus at the age of 16 doing publicity work.
 A year later, Radin signed George Jessel and J. Fred Muggs as part of his first traveling show.
 Radin continued to put together vaudeville shows and became a millionaire before the age of 20.
 Shows were packaged with Roy Radin's name getting first billing (e.g., The Roy Radin Vaudeville Revue, The Roy Radin Variety Show, Roy Radin's Vaudeville '77).
-The shows featured comedy acts including George Gobel, Frank Gorshin, Jack Carter, Jackie Vernon, Joey Bishop, Godfrey Cambridge, Shecky Greene, Milton Berle, Jessel, and The Roy Radin Orchestra.
+The shows featured comedy acts including George Gobel, Frank Gorshin, Jack Carter, Jackie Vernon, Henny Youngman, Joey Bishop, Red Buttons, Godfrey Cambridge, Shecky Greene, Milton Berle, Jessel, and The Roy Radin Orchestra.
 Berle and Jessel were among the regular masters of ceremonies.
 Comedians had a love-hate relationship with the tours, with Radin routinely becoming the butt of jokes.
 Reflecting on one tour, George Gobel told Johnny Carson on The Tonight Show, "Roy Radin knows as much about show business as a pig knows about church on Sunday."